-Topics: Israeli Army, Media and Politics in Israel, Yitzhak Rabin, Middle East Peace Process
+Israeli Army; Media and Politics in Israel; Yitzhak Rabin and the Middle East Peace Process

-Prof Yoram Peri is the Abraham S. and Jack Kay Chair in Israel Studies, and Director of the new Joseph and Alma Gildenhorn Institute for Israel Studies, the University of Maryland at College Park.
+Professor Yoram Peri is the Abraham S. and Jack Kay Chair in Israel Studies, and Director of the new Joseph and Alma Gildenhorn Institute for Israel Studies at the University of Maryland- College Park.

-A former political advisor to the late Prime Minister Yitzhak Rabin, founder and former head of Chaim Herzog Institute for Media, Politics and Society and professor of Political Sociology and Communication in the department of communication at Tel Aviv University, and former Editor-in-chief of the Israeli daily, Davar.
+He is a former political advisor to the late Prime Minister Yitzhak Rabin; founder and former head of Chaim Herzog Institute for Media, Politics and Society; professor of Political Sociology and Communication in the department of communication at Tel Aviv University; and former Editor-in-chief of the Israeli daily, Davar.

 Born in Jerusalem, he earned his B.A. and M.A. in Political Science and Sociology at the Hebrew University and his Ph.D. from the London School of Economics.